rage/programming-23/data/part-11/3-recursion.md

 </sample-output>

 The `binary_search` function takes four arguments: the target list, the item being searched for, and the left and right edges of the search area.
 When the function is first called, the search area covers the entire target list.
-The left edge is at index 0 and the right edge is at index `len(target)-1`.
+The left edge is at index `0` and the right edge is at index `len(target)-1`.
 The function calculates the central index and checks that position on the list.
 Either the item was found, or the search continues to the smaller or greater half of the target list.

 Let's compare this to a simple linear search.
 In a linear search, the search area is traversed from the beginning onwards, until either the item is found, or we run out of search area.
 The number of steps needed to cover the entire search area grows _linearly_ at the same pace as the size of the search area.
 Each search step covers only one search candidate from the beginning of the search area.
 Let's assume the item searched for is _not_ found.
 If the search area is a million items long, we would have to take a million search steps to make sure the item is not in the search area.

 In a binary search, on the other hand, the number of steps needed grows _logarithmically_.
+Let's assume again that the item searched for is _not_ found.
 The search area is cut in half with each step, as we know that the item is either smaller or greater than the current search candidate at the centre.
 2 to the power of 20 (2^20) is already well over 1 million, so it will take at most 20 steps to cover the entire search area with a binary search.
 So, when we are dealing with sorted search areas, as we often are when dealing with computers and materials that are meant to be automatically processed, a binary search is much more efficient than a linear search.